Delaware Democratic Party: Progressive movement and ideological factions (late 2010s-present)

 Further criticism of Carney's stances by the progressive wing of the party have been for his support for capital punishment in certain cases.
 Attorney General Kathy Jennings stated that if the death penalty was reinstated in Delaware, she would refuse to enforce it.
 72 percent of Delaware Democratic voters oppose capital punishment.
 In June 2024, both the Delaware House and Senate passed a bill pushed by progressives to abolish the death penalty in statute.
 In September 2024, Carney signed the bill, seemingly backtracking his previous stance.

 In the 2022 elections, progressive former U.S. Senate candidate Kerri Evelyn Harris won a seat to the Delaware House of Representatives.

 In April 2024, the Delaware House of Representatives passed a bill to legalize physician-assisted suicide for those with terminal illnesses, a priority of the progressive faction of Delaware Democrats.
 In June 2024, the Delaware Senate passed the bill.
 In September 2024, John Carney vetoed the bill, drawing criticism from Democratic legislators and Democratic nominee for Governor Matt Meyer.
 In 2025, the bill was re-introduced by progressive Eric Morrison, passed in both chambers, and signed by now-Governor Meyer.

 In the 2024 state Democratic primaries, progressive Democrats once again made significant victories.
 Among them were incumbent Delaware Speaker of the House Valerie Longhurst being defeated by her progressive challenger Kamela Smith, and incumbent County Executive Matt Meyer defeating incumbent Lieutenant Governor Bethany Hall-Long for the governor's nomination.

+In the 2026 Democratic primaries, progressive Democrats gained multiple wins across the state, with Delaware Democratic Socialists of America-endorsed challenger Shay Frisby defeating incumbent state senator Ray Seigfried, and state representatives Franklin Cooke Jr., William Carson Jr., Stephanie Bolden, and Josue Ortega also losing their primaries to progressive challengers.